Financial-Times/ft-origami/docs/build-service.md

 ### Dependency conflicts

-Where a resource compiler request results in multiple versions of the same module being included, the build service will generate an error page instead of the requested output.
+Where a resource compiler request results in multiple versions of the same module being included, the build service will generate an error page (if error output is enabled) instead of the requested output.
 The error page includes information about which modules caused the dependency conflict, and which versions of the depended-upon module are in contention.
-For example:
+For example (exact format to be determined):

 	Cannot complete build: conflicting dependencies exist.